DangerBirdStrikesAgain/FinalYearDissertation/README.md

-Welcome to my Part II Project, A MANET to Facilitate Collision Avoidance in Rowing Boats.
-This is a repository containing all my code, including all the strange and wonderful experimentation I conducted to get to the final product.
+Welcome to the repo for my final year project: 'A MANET to Facilitate Collision Avoidance in Rowing Boats'.
+This epository contains all my code, including all the strange and wonderful experimentation I conducted to get to the final product.
+This README should also allow you to get a network of your own up and running, should you desire it.

 </br>